SergioSantamariaCasellas/SergioSantamariaCasellas/README.md

 # 👋 Hi there, I'm Sergio Santamaria
 🎓 **Software Engineering Student** at EPITECH

-💼 Currently working as a Software and Data intern at the World Ocean Council
+💼 I have work experience as a Software and Data intern at the World Ocean Council and Front-End developer at Sanquets.S.A

 🌍 Based in Barcelona,Spain | Spoken Languages: Spanish, English, Catalan, Italian, French